GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/peace.md

 - Military structures must gradually transform toward human security
 - Economic, environmental, and social factors are inseparable from peace
 - Long-term peace requires educational and cultural foundations

+---

+**Document Status**: Near-Final Draft
+**Last Updated**: March 27, 2025
+**Next Review**: To be determined

+This framework is extensively developed with comprehensive sections on preventive diplomacy, multi-track engagement, and the integration of diverse perspectives including youth, women, and indigenous approaches.
+Before being considered launch-ready, we part of our plan is to strengthen the digital peace infrastructure section and add more case studies from the Global South.

+We welcome feedback on this framework.
+Please [contact us](/contact) with suggestions, case studies, or implementation experiences.